rclune/playbooks-website/content/project/governance.md

 The three functions of governance can be fulfilled by a single person, but in OMSF projects they are usually fulfilled by a board.
 The board should consist of a group of people with aligned but distinct interests operating under the agreement of the bylaws.

-### Consortium Governance Example: The advisory board / governing board model.
+### Consortium governance example: The advisory board / governing board model

 OMSF consortium-funded projects use a two-stage governance structure that reflects the differing monetary contributions of partners.
 * Three tiers of support are defined by annual contribution